 The Council shall also review cases concerning Internet publications with the following limitations:

 a) The review applies to Internet publications by companies represented in the Joint Committee of Press Associations.

-b) The review applies to such Internet publications that are defined in the 1st chapter, 6th paragraph, 1st section, 2nd sentence of the Fundamental Law of Freedom of Expression (YGL), 1st chapter, 9th paragraph, 1st sentence (1) (YGL) and corresponding internet publications for which there is a certificate according to 1st chapter, 9th paragraph, second section (YGL).
+b) The review applies to such Internet publications that are defined in the 1st chapter, 3rd paragraph, 2nd section of the Fundamental Law of Freedom of Expression (YGL), and the 1st chapter, 4th paragraph, 1st section (YGL), provided that they are distributed in the manner referred to under section 2a) or c).

 c) The review also applies to accounts in Social Media, provided that the account is controlled by the company or, when applicable, is covered by section a) as per above.